winterthediplomat/moesearch/README.md

 MoeSearch
 =========

-A stupid Python library for [desustorage.org]http://desustorage.org/) (dump retrived from archive.moe, that was previously known as FoolzArchive) REST API.
+A stupid Python library for [desustorage.org](http://desustorage.org/) (dump retrived from archive.moe, that was previously known as FoolzArchive) REST API.
-To be fair, actually it should work with every installation of FoolFuuka, but yve have to try that.
+To be fair, actually it should work with every installation of FoolFuuka, but you have to try that.

 Useless binaries included.